imshubhamchavan/KingsmanShop/README.md

 # KingsmanShop

-KingsmanShop is an e-commerce website that has clothing products.
-There is a cart where you can see added items and edit, add, or remove them.
+Kingsman Shop is a full-stack e-commerce website that is able to handle and integrate secure payments, routs, noSQL database, and OAuth.
+The goal was to use the project as a boiler-plate for future similar work.
+Allows customers to browse, search, and buy a variety of products from different categories.
 ## Functionality Overview
 Below is a comprehensive overview of the functionalities that the website offers: